lichard49/Ionic-Beacon/README.md

 ## Plugins
 This app uses the native datepicker, so you'll need to install the datepicker plugin.
 Run `ionic cordova plugin add cordova-plugin-datepicker` and then `npm install @ionic-native/date-picker`.

+Work in Progress:
+Install the Cordova Bluetooth plugin by running `cordova plugin add cordova-plugin-bluetoothle`.  iOS requires a description in the plist file, so you'll also need to run `cordova plugin add cordova-plugin-bluetooth-peripheral-usage-description --variable TEXT="connect to Arduino"`.

 ## Server
 After running `ionic serve` in the project folder, navigate to `http://localhost:8100/`.
 The app will automatically reload if you change any of the source files.